The Cold War: Later Phase (1961-91)

 Czechoslovakia was the first country seized by the NAZIs.
 It was liberated by the Allies, but fell into the Soviet ares of control.
 A soviet inspired coup imposed a Stalinist state (1948).
 After the 20th Party Congress (1956), the capricious nature of Stalinist terror was regularized, but Czechoslovakia and the other Soviet Eastern Europeans satellites contunued to be governed as a police state, strictly controlling people's lives.
 Fear gradually diminished and social and artistic freedoms increased in Czechoslovakia during the 1960s.
 This led to increasing discussion of political freedom.
 The Prague Spring (Pražské jaro) refers to a brief period of political reform and liberalization began in Czechoslovakia (1968).
 It is a term first coined in the West, but adopted by the Czechs themselves.
 It in part refers back to the Springtime of Peoples--the Revolutions of 1848.
 Czech Communistl leader Alexander Dubcek who came to power January 5, 1968 initiated a series of liberal reforms.
 Dubchek replaced hard-line leader Antonin Novotny as First Secretary of the Czech Communist Party.
 Dubcek was a relatively unknown Slovak Communist.
 Dubchek and his associates Novotny loyalists.
 Novotny finally resigned (March 28, 1968).
 Ludvik Svoboda who had served as Defense Minister became the new Czech president.
 A new government under Oldrich Cernik was appointed (April 8).
 Dubcek argued along with Western European Communists believed that Communism was not synonmamous with repressive police state rule.
 The Sovietswere unsettled by both the directon and speed of the reform program.
 In the end, the Soviet settled the debate--with Red Army tanks.
 The Prague Spring ended with and the invasion of 650,000 Soviet and Warsaw Pact troops (August 20, 1968).
 Only Romania refused to join the Soviets.
 Dubcek was arrested and transported to Moscow.

 The Cold War was fought on many different planes.
-Every 4 years began a predictable comparison of Soviet and American medal tallies.
-The juding in some areas was suspect.
-In addition the Soviets turned there atheletes into professionals in all but name.
+Every 4 years began a predictable comparison of Soviet and American medal tallies occurred at the Olympics.
+It was the NAZIs that had turned the genteel Olympic competition into a propaganda-infused struggle at the 1936 Berlin Olympics.
+The Soviets and their Eastern European empire picked right ub where the NAZIs left off after World War II.
+Several issues developed.
+The judging in some areas was suspect.
+In addition the Soviets turned there athletes into professionals in all but name.
 East Germany became a sports powerhouse.
-We now know that the East Germans were giving steroids to their athletes and drugs to youthful athletes to delay normal development.
-One area of special interest to the Soviets.
-Perhaps the greatest chess match of all time became a Cold War event==the contest between Boris Spassky and Bobby Fischer (1972).
+We now know about the use of drugs.
+The East German Government permitted the use of body-building steroids for their athletes.
+In addition other drugs were given to youthful athletes to delay normal development.
+Then there was the stunning hockey event--the Miracle on Ice ice when a little-regarded amateur American team somehow defeated the power house Soviet professional team (1980).
+One area of special interest to the Soviets was chess.
+Perhaps the greatest chess match of all time became a Cold War event--the contest between Boris Spassky and Bobby Fischer (1972).
 Staged in Reykjavik, Iceland, the KGB insisted on testing Spassky's chair to be sure the CIA was not trying to drug him.
-The Soviets were shocked when after Fisher lost the first came and defaulted the second in the end defeated Spassky.
-The fact that Amerca with little chess tradition defeated russia's famed master is what was so shocking.
-[Edmonds and Eidinow]
+The Soviets were shocked when after Fischher lost the first game and defaulted the second, in the end he defeated Spassky.

 Directorate T